tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/产品简介/可用地域_intl_en.md

 ## Notes

-If another Tencent Cloud product is integrated with CLS, try to select a logset in the same region as the product.
+If there is another Tencent Cloud product integrated with CLS, try to select a logset in the same region as the product.
 Tencent Cloud products in the same region can access each other over the private network, which effectively reduces latency and improves access speed.
 2. The classic network cannot access CLS over private network.